ErikBusk/ML_Flight_Price_Prediction/README.md

-# Machine Learning Model for predicting flight prices
+# ML-model for flight price prediction

 ## Summary
 This project examines Flight Price Prediction data set to understand what affects the fligth prices and create a ML-model for predicting the price of a flight.